lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 Resolving deltas: 100% (720/720), done.
 ```

 That's it!
-All of the lecture files are now avaliable on your personal computer.
+All of the lecture files are now available on your personal computer.

 ### Updating Lecture Materials
 So cloning is how you get a local copy of an existing repository to work on.
 It's usually only used once for a given repository, unless we want to have multiple working copies of it around.
 (Or want to get a clean copy after messing up your local one...).
 We will use ```gh``` for cloning.